Multi-Modal Multi-Task (M3T) Federated Foundation Models for Embodied AI: Potentials and Challenges for Edge Integration: Open Research Directions: An EMBODY -Aligned Agenda for FFMs

 \section{Open Research Directions: An \textbf{EMBODY}-Aligned Agenda for FFMs}

-We next revisit the aforementioned \textbf{EMBODY} dimensions, aiming to tailor a series of research directions to address them.
-Each part introduces a core challenge and proposes open research directions grounded in the modular FFM framework. \textit{\textbf{The directions are intentionally framed at a high-level to allow for diverse interpretations and encourage innovation in this underexplored domain.}}
+We next revisit the aforementioned \textbf{EMBODY} dimensions, aiming to tailor a series of open research directions (ORD). \textit{\textbf{The directions are intentionally framed at a high-level to allow for diverse interpretations and encourage innovation in this underexplored domain.}}